matomo-org/developer-documentation/docs/core-team-workflow.md

 * if a new feature, explain the use case with suggestions or a specification,
 * if a UI improvement, mockups or a detailed description of the changes.

 We are rather obsessed with keeping trac an organized place.
-Tickets are generally prioritized tickets by severity.
+Tickets are generally prioritized by severity.
 Tickets are either of the type 'Bug', 'New feature' or 'Task'.
 All Bugs are moved to the current roadmap because of our [no-bug policy](http://piwik.org/roadmap/).
 Developers (Piwik team members or external contributors) decide for themselves which features they would like to work on.

 ## Roadmaps and Backlog